interlay/interbtc-spec/polkabtc-spec/docs/source/spec/issue.rst

 ------------

 1. Precondition: a vault has locked collateral as described in the :ref:`Vault-registry`.
-2. A user executes the ``requestIssue`` function to open an issue request on the BTC Parachain.
+2. A user executes the :ref:`requestIssue` function to open an issue request on the BTC Parachain.
 The issue request includes the amount of PolkaBTC the user wants to issue, the selected vault, and a small collateral to prevent :ref:`griefing`.
 3. A user sends the equivalent amount of BTC that he wants to issue as PolkaBTC to the vault on the Bitcoin blockchain.
 The user extracts a transaction inclusion proof of that locking transaction on the Bitcoin blockchain.
-4. The user executes the ``executeIssue`` function on the BTC Parachain.
+4. The user executes the :ref:`executeIssue` function on the BTC Parachain.
 The issue function requires a reference to the previous issue request and the transaction inclusion proof of the Bitcoin locking transaction.
 If the function completes successfully, the user receives the requested amount of PolkaBTC into his account.
-5. Optional: If the user is not able to complete the issue request within the predetermined time frame (``IssuePeriod``), the vault is able to call the ``cancelIssue`` function to cancel the issue request.
+5. Optional: If the user is not able to complete the issue request within the predetermined time frame (``IssuePeriod``), the vault is able to call the :ref:`cancelIssue` function to cancel the issue request.

 Data Model
 ~~~~~~~~~~